Current Adoption Promotion

 - Pets unable to be safely handled will be refused service.

-- Due to health and safety concerns, ocas will not be able to assist dogs that have had previous
+- Due to health and safety concerns, OCAS will not be able to assist dogs that have had previous

 vaccine reactions, are experiencing current medical conditions or are reactive (display aggression)